OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_components.md

 The component attributes contain data relevant to define the component and change how it renders and behaves on a page.
 A component can have multiple attributes, and they can be different between components.

 An attribute can be required, and have a default value to be suggested when modeling.
-Depending on the attribute _direction_ configuration, its value can be only read (Outbound direction) or changed (Inbound direction), or both (TwoWay direction).
+An attribute can be defined with three different _direction_ types:

+- **Outbound**: An attribute that is read-only by default.
+Only the Component can change the value.
+It cannot be changed when interacting with the page;
+- **Inbound**: An attribute whose value can only be changed by page interaction;
-Some scenarios where attributes can be applied are setting/getting the component value or if it rendered as readOnly.
+- **TwoWay**: An attribute whose value can be changed by the component or as a result of page interaction.

+Attributes can have multiple purposes.
+Let's see some common scenarios:

+- Handle a value: When the component is located in a page, it can be bound with a Entity Attribute.
+We can have an attribute where the value will be available to be rendered
+- Change the Component Behaviour: Attributes can change how the Component behaves on a page.
+As an example, we can have an attribute that sets the Component as readOnly or changes a internal label

 An attribute value can be set in multiple ways.
+See our [Pages](omnia3_modeler_pages.md/#how-to-add-a-element-to-a-page) documentation to learn more.

 ### Events

-Component Events are code expressions executed on different moments when interacting with the component.

-When the event is executed, it receives a list of parameters on object _params_.
-These parameters can be of multiple types, and contains the values of the _Outbound_ and _TwoWay_ properties.
+On a Component, Events are triggered by user actions.
+A key press, mouse click or value selection are common events that we execute everyday when interacting with a browser.

+When a Component is in a page, it can have a Behaviour associated with the Event.
+When that happens, the modeled code expression will be executed when the event is triggered.

 ### Methods